menu

 Overview

 Norfolk is a very small town located in the state of New York.
 With a population of 1,238 people and just one neighborhood, Norfolk is the 715th largest community in New York.
-Norfolk has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Norfolk was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce